Short Bio:

 1) In this particular photograph, Jane amazes us by her blemish-free, healthy skin complextion.
 Because its common that NO ONE has skin this fortunate, we'll begin by dotting concealer under the eyes, chin, and any visible blemishes.
 Blend well, and evenly.
 Next, I apply a liquid foundation lightly, over my entire face and blend outwards.
 This step is to make sure any discolorations or pimples are clearly out of sight.
 To create Jane's matte finish, pat on a loose face powder.

+2) From here, I move on to the eyes (my favorite feature to work with).
+Apply a tan-beige eye shadow over the entire lid, using a medium-sized eyeshadow brush.
 3) We will work our way from top to bottom, now.
 Take a dark brown eyeshadow and darkly apply a thin line just slightly above the crease of your eyelid.
 This will make the illusion of larger eyes.
 You may also find it easier to use a dark brown eyeliner pencil when shading the crease.
 If this appears to dramatic for you, you have the option of blending the heavy line, using upward motions (but keep it still dark and noticable).

 4) I use black (noir) liquid eyeliner to draw a thick line directly above (and in between) my lash line.
 It should start from the inner-most corner of your eye and end slightly extended past your natural lash line, with a winged tip.